Phuks-co/throat/README.md

 And you're done!
 You can run a test server by executing `./throat.py`.
 For production instances we recommend setting up `gunicorn`

+## Develop on Docker
+If you prefer to develop on docker
+ - The provided Docker resources only support Postgres
+ - You still must copy `example.config.yaml` to `config.yaml` and make any changes you want
+ - In addition, configs are overridden by environment variables set in docker-compose.yml which reference the redis and postgres services created by docker-compose.

+`make up` will bring the containerized site up and mount your current working directory inside the container for dev. `make down` will spin down the containerized services.

 ## Chat

 If you have any questions, you can reach us on #throat:phuks.co on [Matrix](https://chat.phoxy.win/#/login)